shivambmgupta/memories-app/README.md

 # Memories
-The MERN application performing the CRUD operations on the one's memories. *Chill, not literally on someone's memory!*.
+The MERN application performing the CRUD operations on the one's memories. *Chill, not literally on someone's memory!*

 The visitor might add a card that corresponds to his/her memory. **Never let your good memories fade away!**